cindytyn/Solve-8-puzzle-with-Imitation-learning/README.md

 # Code Structure and Dataset:
 The folders labels are self explanatory and the Collab notebook files (.ipynb) as well.
-We have two helper notebooks prefixed with “Helper”.
 ---------------
 # Project Link: